idtx314/mill_controller/README.md

 ## Run Instructions
     Lots of images and video in this section

+### Calibrating the Camera
+The camera_calibration package contains tools to identify and compensate for any imperfections in your camera lens, and is fully compatible with most ROS camera drivers.
+Find detailed information on the package [here], and a tutorial on using it [here].
+Be sure to set the image topic and camera name correctly.:

+1. Open a terminal and enter `roscore` to start a new ros master process.

+2. Open a terminal and enter `rosrun usb_cam usb_cam_node _video_device:=/dev/video1 _pixel_format:=yuyv _camera_name:=mill_camera`.

+3. Open a terminal and enter `rosrun camera_calibration cameracalibrator.py --size 8x6 --square .0245 image:=/usb_cam/image_raw camera:=/usb_cam`.
+The checkboard size argument is based on the number of inner corners (the number of squares-1), while the size is a measurement in meters.

 ### Calibrating The Workspace and Material
 Assumptions in instructions:
 1. Your catkin workspace is in the user's home folder and is named "catkin_ws"
-2. You are using the bash interpreter to run your terminal environment.
-3. You are using a USB camera compatible with the package camera driver.
+2. You are using a USB camera compatible with the package camera driver.

 It will be necessary to perform a NORMAL calibration of the camera each time you want to change the size or location of your material.
 If the position of the camera itself is adjusted, or the camera is detached and re-attached, then a FULL calibration will be necessary.